a ray of light which strikes a glass slab from air at nor...

 The angle of refraction will be zero as the angle of incidence is zero in this case.
 This is a rule, that whenever a ray strikes perpendicularly or normally to a surface, no refraction will take place and hence the ray will pass through without deviating from its path.

-Which of the following is the correct definition of 'half-life'? ...
+Which of the following statements about the Galilean telescope is not correct? ...